University Human Resources

 Appointments

 Faculty members are appointed by the Vice President for Human Resources with advice from the Committee on Nominations.
-Staff members are appointed by the Vice President for Human Resources with advice from the Staff Advisory Council (SAC).
+Staff members are appointed by the Vice President for Human Resources with advice from the President's Staff Advisory Council (SAC).

 Co-Chairs